Melbourne Latin Dance

 Come with a friend or come alone – you don’t need to come with a partner!

-Dance Styles We Teach
+Dance Styles at MLD

 "If You Love What You Do, Others Will Too"

-What We Offer At MLD
+What We Offered at MLD

 8 Week Courses